Royel-Payne/GWxLauncher/docs/multiclient-support.md

 # GW2 Multiclient Support — Mutex-Based Reference Method

-This document describes the **mutex-based multiclient mechanism** used by Guild Wars 2, as observed in the provided reference implementation.
+This document describes the **mutex-based multiclient mechanism** used by Guild Wars 2.

 It records:

 * how the single-instance mutex is identified
 * how a launcher determines whether a launch is blocked
 * how the mutex is removed (primary and fallback strategies)
-* how `-sharedArchive` is used to distinguish launch modes
+* how `-shareArchive` is used to distinguish launch modes

 This method is **distinct from GW1** and does **not** involve memory patching.